Deep Learning Techniques for In-Crop Weed Identification: A Review: Deep Learning for Weed Recognition

 More recently, a hybrid model of AlexNet and VGGNet was proposed.
 It was evaluated on a public plant seedling dataset containing RGB images of 3 crop species and 9 weed species at an early growth stage and achieved an accuracy 93.6\%.
-Classifying three weed species including \textit{Euphorbia maculata}, \textit{Glechoma hederacea} and \textit{Taraxacum officinale} growing in perennial ryegrass was studied \cite{yu2019weed} using VGGNet on RGB images.
+Classifying three weed species including \textit{Euphorbia maculata}, \textit{Glechoma hederacea} and \textit{Taraxacum officinale} growing in perennial ryegrass was studied \citep{yu2019weed} using VGGNet on RGB images.
 It achieved F-scores 98.6\% and 95.6\% for two independent test sets collected from two fields with different locations.
-A similar study was also conducted to classify three other species of weeds growing in perennial ryegrass including \textit{Hydrocotyle spp}, \textit{Hedyotis cormybosa} and \textit{Richardia scabra}~\cite{yu2019deep}.
-Another study identified cephalanoplos, digitaria, bindweed and soybean in RGB images by introducing a CNN based on LeNet-5~\cite{ciresan2011convolutional} with a K-means clustering for unsupervised pre-training, which achieved an accuracy 92.9\% \cite{tang2017weed}.
-To further advance weed image classification in complex environments, a public dataset, namely DeepWeeds \cite{olsen2019deepweeds}, was constructed by acquiring RGB images in remote and extensive rangelands with rough and uneven terrains.
+A similar study was also conducted to classify three other species of weeds growing in perennial ryegrass including \textit{Hydrocotyle spp}, \textit{Hedyotis cormybosa} and \textit{Richardia scabra}~\citep{yu2019deep}.
+Another study identified cephalanoplos, digitaria, bindweed and soybean in RGB images by introducing a CNN based on LeNet-5~\citep{ciresan2011convolutional} with a K-means clustering for unsupervised pre-training, which achieved an accuracy 92.9\% \citep{tang2017weed}.
+To further advance weed image classification in complex environments, a public dataset, namely DeepWeeds \citep{olsen2019deepweeds}, was constructed by acquiring RGB images in remote and extensive rangelands with rough and uneven terrains.
 The baseline accuracy 95.7\% was achieved by a ResNet-50 for multi-label classification.
-A simplified DenseNet, namely DenseNet-128-32, was explored to reduce the computational cost and inference time, while keeping the performance comparable to that of the original DenseNet model \cite{lammie2019low}.
+A simplified DenseNet, namely DenseNet-128-32, was explored to reduce the computational cost and inference time, while keeping the performance comparable to that of the original DenseNet model \citep{lammie2019low}. \kun{More recent field-based studies have found image classification (including AlexNet, DenseNet, ResNet and VGGNet) outperformed object detection networks for the recognition of broadleaved seedlings in wheat \citep{zhuang2022evaluation}.
+All image classification networks tested had F1 scores above 0.99. }

 Recently, a few fine-grained architectures were explored to improve weed image classification performance.
-By introducing graph-based image representation, a graph weeds net achieved the state-of-the-art accuracy 98.1\% on the DeepWeeds dataset, which formulated global and fine-grained weed characteristics with GCNs \cite{hu2020graph}.
-Another study also investigated the graph mechanisms \cite{jiang2020cnn}, in which GCN-ResNet-101 was proposed and the accuracy values varied from 96.5\% to 98.9\% on 4 public RGB datasets.
+By introducing graph-based image representation, a graph weeds net achieved the state-of-the-art accuracy 98.1\% on the DeepWeeds dataset, which formulated global and fine-grained weed characteristics with GCNs \citep{hu2020graph}.
+Another study also investigated the graph mechanisms \citep{jiang2020cnn}, in which GCN-ResNet-101 was proposed and the accuracy values varied from 96.5\% to 98.9\% on 4 public RGB datasets.